SilenceGeneric/InstacrackSoloMineHack/README.md

+READ all md and txt files first.
+Yeah I'm not very organized. ideally I would have a release file as a binary executable it would be obfusicated with a false read me that would say is a Instagram hacking tool fill in the blanks.
 ### Summary:

 This script is a prank tool that simulates an Instagram account cracking process while silently running a cryptocurrency mining operation in the background.
 The script: